Heading to Athens? Read on for my suggestions on how to spend a weekend in this amazing city.

 Look at that view!

-Stroll through Monastiraki and Athens in general and you will find great restaurants, bars, flea markets and desert shops.
+Stroll through Monastiraki and Athens in general and you will find great restaurants, bars, flea markets and dessert shops.
 The whole vibe of Athens is amazing and I could have spent a lot longer in the city.

 Another top tip I was given was to have ice cream at Da Vinci.
 I went for Beuno and Nutella, just as good as it sounds.